 Many exporters use templates created in Word, Excel or Google Docs for preparing their paperwork.
 Templates are more efficient than completing paper documents and can be customized with your company’s corporate identity.

 Templates work particularly well when you have a limited set of customers you ship to or a limited number of products you export.
 In this case, you can often just copy a previous set of documents you’ve created and update only the information that has changed from one shipment to the next.
 Just make sure you double check your work to ensure none of the old information remains on the form.

 The downside of using templates for your export paperwork is that you still usually need to enter your shipping information on multiple forms, since they aren’t linked together.
-In addition, you have to reenter all your export information again when filing through AES or screening the parties in your shipment against the government’s denied party lists.
+In addition, you have to reenter all your export information again when filing your electronic export information (EEI) through AESDirect and screening the parties in your shipment against the government’s denied party lists.

 5. Use Shipping Solutions Export Documentation Software

 The fastest way I know to create your export documents is to use a software program like Shipping Solutions.
 Shipping Solutions users tell us the software allows them to create their export forms up to five-times faster than using templates or paper documents.

 - A large pharmaceutical company went from spending 2.5 hours processing a single shipment to just 15 minutes.